jcvignoli/lumiere-movies/src/README.txt

 = How to integrate Lumière with Polylang plugin?  =

 If [Polylang](https://wordpress.org/plugins/polylang/ "Polylang WordPress plugin") is installed, new features for taxonomy are added, such as a dropdown form for selecting the languages in taxonomy pages (such as https://yourblog.com/lumiere-director/stanley-kubrick/).
-Just selected which to data to turn into taxonomy, it will work out of the box.
+Just select what data turn into taxonomy, it will work out of the box.

 = Is Lumière!
 CSP compliant? (for developpers)  =